The Latest: Studies on vaccines, need for possible boosters

 In higher risk regions, bars must remain closed.
 Currently, about half of Spain’s 17 regions meet the criteria for reopening bars and discotheques.

 Spain’s virus incidence rate per 100,000 population over 14 days — a key pandemic metric— is 118.
-One in five Spaniards have had both doses of a COVID-19 vaccine, Darias says.
+Darias says one in five Spaniards have had both doses of a COVID-19 vaccine.
 New deaths reported Wednesday took the country’s total to just over 80,000.

-MINNEAPOLIS — Both Minneapolis and St. Paul are ending the coronavirus mask requirements as vaccination rates improve.
+MINNEAPOLIS — Both Minneapolis and St. Paul are ending coronavirus mask requirements as vaccination rates improve.

 Minneapolis Mayor Jacob Frey imposed the indoor mask mandate last spring, two months before Gov. Tim Walz issued a similar statewide mask order.
 Frey says the mandate was lifted because more than 78% of city residents age 15 and older have received at least one COVID-19 vaccine dose.
 St. Paul officially ends its mandate Wednesday.